Lomi Composter Review: A Sustainable Solution To Food Waste

 What can I use to store food waste for a few days to accumulate enough waste before starting a composting cycle?

-How much electricity does the Lomi Composter consume?
+How much electricity does it consume?

 Lomi uses a relatively low amount of electricity, so don’t worry about using it frequently as necessary depending on the amount of food waste you create.
+Overall, Lomi uses less than 1kWh on any cycle, which is less than a dishwasher cycle.

 Here’s a breakdown of electricity usage during each mode:

-• Eco Express mode: less than 0.60kWh
+• Eco Express’ mode: less than 0.60kWh

-• Lomi Approved mode: less than 0.75 kWh.
+• Lomi Approved’ mode: less than 0.75 kWh.

-• Grow mode: uses around 1 kWh
+• Grow’ mode: uses around 1 kWh

-Are Lomi composter customer reviews good?
+Are Lomi composter customer reviews good or bad overall?

 LomiPods are small yet mighty and accelerate the composting process